suhuf/THM_Write-/Writeups/Volt Typhoon.md

-## Volt Typhoon APT TryHackMe Write-Up
+## Volt Typhoon APT:  TryHackMe Room Write-Up

 This is a write-up of the Volt Typhoon challenge on Tryhackme. **Volt Typhoon** is an infamous APT assumed to be of Chinese origin that focus on espionage, data theft, and credential exfiltration.